 After your morning hike, head down to Queen’s Beach for the afternoon.
 Queen’s Beach is the best place in Waikiki to snorkel, and while the marine life isn’t as abundant as it is at Shark’s Cove, it’s still a fun way to spend the afternoon!

-Here are some other ideas of things you can add to this itinerary for Oahu during your afternoon in Waikiki:
+Here are some other ideas of things to do in Waikiki and Honolulu you can add to this itinerary for Oahu:

 - See the animals at the Honolulu Zoo

 - Get drinks at Duke’s Waikiki and lounge on the beach